WHY, GO VEGAN?

 - Economic losses form weather related disasters in 1985: $7.2 billion

-- Economic looses form weather related disasters worldwide in 1990:$ 18.0 billion
+- Economic losses from weather related disasters worldwide in 1990:$ 18.0 billion

-- Economic looses form weather related disasters, worldwide in 1995: $40.3 billion
+- Economic losses from weather related disasters, worldwide in 1995: $40.3 billion

 - Average annual economic losses from weather related disasters, worldwide, 1995-1999: $58.5 billion